canonical/brand-store-documentation/build-ubuntu-core.rst

 .. note::

     As the gadget snap also provides a means to provision static snap configuration for the seeded snaps in an image, you may need to require multiple gadget snaps for different models.
 It’s also possible to use a single gadget for multiple devices if there are no configuration differences.
-If you do this, please be aware that you'll need to ensure that the models in the Serial Vault use the same API KEY.
+If you do this, please be aware that you'll need to ensure that the models in the Serial Vault use the same **API KEY**.

 .. code::